 The very best part, though, is the comedy.
 Many of the best lines go to Mamejirou, a three-eyed, prescient, low-level demon critter who is pretty much as adorable as it gets.
 There’s a recurring gag in this volume where boisterous teleportation expert Bell makes a grand entrance to a scene, at which point Mamejirou says something like, “Seriously.
 Rude.”
 I love him.
 (I suppose this is not surprising, considering my love for Koh in Silver Diamond.)
 The adaptation is also well done, and incorporates a few meme references that I found fun.

 So I suppose I need to thank you for convincing me to give Blood Lad a chance!

-MELINDA: I’m both thrilled and relieved that you ended up enjoying this manga, because I would have felt very guilty if you hadn’t!
+MJ: I’m both thrilled and relieved that you ended up enjoying this manga, because I would have felt very guilty if you hadn’t!
 And yes, yes on the comedy.
 Volume two in particular contains a lot of older manga references as well, from Lupin III to Dragon Ball (chapter 15’s Dragon Ball bit is just plain awesome), though probably these are most enjoyable for long-time manga fans.
 That’s really much of the series’ charm, though.
 It’s a love song to otaku, through and through, and who can resist that?

 MICHELLE: I had expected it to be longer (only seven volumes appear to be out in Japan right now, with the eighth due next week, if I am interpreting Amazon.jp correctly), but I guess because it’s seinen, it’s serialized less often.
 Which means after the third Yen Press volume in May (comprising volumes five and six), we might have to wait a while.
 I will miss Mamejirou in the interim!

-MELINDA: As will I!
+MJ: As will I!
 Thanks for bringing this over, Yen Press!